Justice Atuguba accuses lawyers of laxity

-Supreme Court judge Justice Williams Atuguba has accused lawyers of sloppiness in the way and manner they prepare their cases before court.
+Justice Williams Atuguba has accused lawyers of sloppiness in the way they prosecute cases of their clients.
+He was speaking at an ethics programme for law students in Accra.

 “There is now great laxity in legal preparations on the part of counsel [lawyers] appearing before the courts, particularly the Supreme Court,” he said a legal ethic programme for law students in Accra, the Ghanaian Times newspaper quoted him as saying.